 Each document can be completed online.
-All documents MUST BE printed and signed before a notary public.
+All documents MUST BE printed and signed before a public notary.
 If you would like for our office to handle your printing needs, we can do so and securely mail them to you in a personalized packet ready for your signature.
 If not, you can download, print and sign your documents.

 Please note that you must sign your documents before a notary public.

 Please be aware that Wills MUST BE signed in person, before two disinterested witnesses and a notary public.

 Our office will be offering online notary services.
 An online notary public is a commissioned notary public in the State of Texas who has the authority to perform a remote notarization using an audio-visual conference rather than having the individual physically appear before the notary at the time of the notarization.

 Because of the current traveling restrictions, clients will be encouraged to execute the documents at home.
 If the client wishes to execute the document at our office, we will do our best to accommodate them.

 A Will is a document that distributes a person’s personal and real property upon death.
 In this document, you may name an executor, who must then see that your will is probated as per the Texas Estates Code.
 This document must be signed in the presence of two disinterested witnesses, meaning they are not named in your Will or have any interest under your Will.
 This document becomes active upon death.